How to talk to someone who may be struggling with their mental health

 Despite being originally tailored for a young audience, these tips are relevant to anyone who is worried that someone they know may be struggling with their mental health.

-At least 1 in 5 young people will experience difficulties with their mental health (World Health Organisation, 2013), so chances are, you know someone who is struggling.
+1 in 6 young people had a mental health problem in 2020 (NHS Digital 2020) so chances are, you know someone who is struggling.
 Sometimes it is difficult to know if someone is struggling, as it can be hard for people to open up to others about their mental health, even if they want to.
 But you might have noticed changes in a friend, family member or colleague, or know that they have gone through a hard time recently.
 These things might make you question if they are experiencing mental health difficulties.

 It can seem daunting reaching out to someone you think is struggling; you might feel like you don’t know what to say or do.
 But there are some really simple things you can do to help, which will go a long way to support the person you are worried about: